aparsak/linuxchat-llm-fa/README.md

 ## 📘 Project Overview

-This project demonstrates how to build a Persian-language **Question Answering (QA)** system using [LangChain](https://www.langchain.com/), Cohere multilingual embeddings, and a FAISS vectorstore.
+This project demonstrates how to build a Persian-language **Retrieval-Augmented Generation (RAG)** Question Answering (QA) system using [LangChain](https://www.langchain.com/), Cohere multilingual embeddings, and a FAISS vectorstore.

-It integrates information from **PDFs, websites, Wikipedia pages, and HTML documents**, preprocesses them, generates embeddings, and enables natural language querying in Persian.
+It integrates information from **PDFs, websites, Wikipedia pages, and HTML documents**, preprocesses them, generates embeddings, and enables natural language querying in Persian by retrieving relevant documents to augment the language model’s answers.

 ---